Defiant-Sheep/federal-eu-constitution/TITLE_2_CH_2.md

 ### Article II.
 The Parliament of Europe may appoint and remove a Federal Chancellor by an absolute majority.

-If a majority of Parliament votes in for a motion of no confidence against a minister, a Vice President other than the one that does not require the confidence of Parliament, or any group of ministers, the indidual or individuals will be removed from office.
+If a majority of Parliament votes in for a motion of no confidence against a minister or any group of ministers, the minister or ministers will be removed from office.

 Individuals nominated as ministers require either a majority vote of Parliament, or the approval of a Federal Chancellor, before they are appointed to their position.